 There are Additional AWS Services & Tools that may feature on the exam.
 Often you do not need to know these at a deep level but do need to understand what they are and what they are used for.

-On this page I have listed some high-level details and links for more information for some of these services and tools.
+On this page, you’ll find some high-level details and links for more information on some of these services and tools.

 Exam tip: Before sitting the exam it would be wise to go through the AWS console and pick out any services you’re not familiar with and do a bit of reading up on them using the AWS documentation.